NeftaliGC/wa-web-electron-client/README.md

 This project is a **minimal desktop client for WhatsApp Web**, built using **Electron**.

-It simply loads the official **https://web.whatsapp.com** website inside an Electron window, providing:
+It loads the official **https://web.whatsapp.com** website inside an Electron window, providing:

 - A native desktop window
 - System tray integration
 - Persistent session storage
 - Window size persistence
+- A collapsible sidebar for smaller/narrower screens
 - Native Linux packaging support

-No WhatsApp code is bundled or modified.
+No WhatsApp source code is bundled, reverse-engineered, or reused.
+The WhatsApp Web protocol itself is never touched — only the rendered page's presentation layer (see [What this project does NOT do](#-what-this-project-does-not-do)).

 ---